Sherlock Holmes (1954 TV series)

-Sherlock Holmes was a detective television series syndicated in the autumn of 1954, based on the Sherlock Holmes stories of Arthur Conan Doyle.
+Sherlock Holmes is an American detective television series syndicated in the autumn of 1954, based on the Sherlock Holmes stories of Arthur Conan Doyle.
 The 39 half-hour mostly original stories were produced by Sheldon Reynolds and filmed in France by Guild Films, starring Ronald Howard (son of Leslie Howard) as Holmes and H. Marion Crawford as Watson.
 Archie Duncan appeared in many episodes as Inspector Lestrade (and in a few as other characters).
 Richard Larke, billed as Kenneth Richards, played Sgt.
 Wilkins in about fifteen episodes.
 The series' associate producer, Nicole Milinaire, was one of the first women to attain a senior production role in a television series.

 The series was the first American television adaptation of Doyle's stories, and the only such version until 2012's Elementary.

 Production

 Sheldon Reynolds had been successful with his 1951 European-made series Foreign Intrigue (in 1956, he directed a film with the same title starring Robert Mitchum) and decided a Sherlock Holmes series made in France for the American syndication market might also be successful.
 Reynolds contacted the Doyle family and began his research into producing a Holmesian television series.
 Although only 39 episodes were made, a second season of 39 episodes was scheduled to begin production in June 1955.
 Many of the episodes were directed by Steve Previn, the brother of composer André Previn.

 Reynolds also produced a second Sherlock Holmes TV series, entitled Sherlock Holmes and Doctor Watson (1979–1980).
 Many of the 1954 TV episodes were remade in the second series.